Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### Quiz Questions

 Quiz section are 10 questions for the user to answer.
-While answering the questions, the user can see the progress on the number of questions answered.
+While answering the questions, the user is shown a progress indicator on the number of questions answered.

 Every questions has four radio buttons to choose from.
 A user can change the radio button/answer for as long as the submit button is not clicked.
+User actions are confirmed through change in color of radio button.
+Feedback is given to user once an answer to a questions with radio button was selected.

 Once clicked, the user will automatically move forward to the next quiz question until question no. 10 is reached.
 While answering the quiz questions, the user is not provided feedback on the correctness of the answers clicked.
+Decision was to provide feedback to user at the end of the quiz.
 The incorect answers are displayed at the end of the quiz including a solution to the correct answer.

 ### Visual Effects